John-Fixit/push-notification-service-package/README.md

 const pushClient = new PushNotificationClient({
   serverUrl: "http://localhost:8080", // Replace with your backend server(Node.js) URL
-  publicVapidKey: "YOUR_PUBLIC_VAPID_KEY", // Replace with your VAPID public key
   userId: "unique-user-id", // Replace with the user's unique identifier(anything for your identifier) });